Sal Maroni

 Salvatore Vincent Maroni is a fictional character appearing in American comic books published by DC Comics, commonly in association with Batman.
 The substantial character is portrayed as a powerful mob boss and gangster of Italian descent in Gotham City and an enemy of Batman.
 Maroni is most famous for disfiguring Harvey Dent, setting the stage for the young district attorney's transformation into the supervillain Two-Face.

-In live-action, Maroni has been portrayed in film by Dennis Paladino in Batman Forever (1995) and Eric Roberts in The Dark Knight (2008), while on television he has been portrayed by David Zayas in the series Gotham (2014).
+In live-action, Maroni has appeared in the film The Dark Knight (2008), portrayed by Eric Roberts, the TV series Gotham (2014), portrayed by David Zayas, and the HBO miniseries The Penguin (2024), portrayed by Clancy Brown.

 Publication history

 Sal Maroni first appeared in Detective Comics #66 and was created by Bill Finger and Bob Kane.

 Fictional character biography

 Pre-Crisis/Earth-Two

 Maroni's first Pre-Crisis appearance was in Detective Comics #66 (August 1942) as Boss Moroni, a mobster on trial for the murder of a man named "Bookie" Benson.
-Harvey Dent (here named "Harvey Kent") is the prosecutor at the trial.
+Harvey Kent (original name of the character) is the prosecutor at the trial.
 He calls Batman as his first witness.
-During Batman's testimony, Moroni calls Batman a liar, leading Dent to show his proof: Moroni's lucky two-headed silver dollar found at the scene with his fingerprints on it.
-Enraged, Moroni throws a vial of acid at Dent, horribly disfiguring his face.
-Driven insane by his disfigurement, Dent becomes the gangster Two-Face and eventually kills Maroni before surrendering and going to prison.
+During Batman's testimony, Moroni calls Batman a liar, leading Kent to show his proof: Moroni's lucky two-headed silver dollar was found at the scene with his fingerprints on it.
+Enraged, Moroni throws a vial of acid at Kent, horribly disfiguring his face.
+Driven insane by his disfigurement, Kent becomes the gangster Two-Face and eventually kills Maroni before surrendering and going to prison.